Bhassyt/BANK-CUSTOMER-CHURN-ANALYSIS-REPORT/README.md

 ## Data Sources
 ---
-The primary dataset utilized for this analysis is the "skilharvest_class_data.xlsx" file.
+The primary dataset utilized for this analysis is the "bank_customer_churn_data.xlsx" file.
 The bank customer churn dataset is a commonly used dataset for predicting customer churn in the banking industry.
 It contains information on bank customers who either left the bank or continue to be a customer.
 The dataset includes the following attributes:
 - **Customer ID:** A unique identifier for each customer.
 - **Surname:** The customer's surname or last name.
 - **Credit Score:** A numerical value representing the customer's credit score.